DataDog/documentation/content/en/opentelemetry/agent/install_agent_with_collector.md

 ## Overview

-The Datadog Agent with embedded OpenTelemetry (OTel) Collector is an open source Collector distribution that includes:
+The Datadog Agent with embedded OpenTelemetry Collector is an open source Collector distribution that includes:

 - Built-in Datadog pipelines and extensions
 - Support for traces, metrics, and logs